De Sprong VZW: Community Engagement and Digital Behavior Change

 Wellness Wally

-Used as a first point of contact for reflection and motivation.
+Served as an accessible first point of contact for reflection and motivation.

-For participants who doubted or struggled to persevere, Wally offered approachable conversations and small, achievable steps.
+For participants who felt uncertain or struggled to stay consistent, Wally provided supportive conversations and small, achievable steps to keep them moving forward.

 Bite Buddy

-Was used with participants who wanted to work around nutrition, without falling into dietary thinking.
+Was introduced for participants who wanted to improve their nutrition without falling into restrictive diet thinking.

-Focus was on simple behavior modifications within their own context.
+The focus was on simple, realistic behavior adjustments within their own daily context.

 Snoozzz

-For participants with irregular lifestyles or limited energy, sleep and recovery were made negotiable.
+For participants with irregular routines or limited energy, sleep and recovery became accessible and adaptable priorities.

-What De Sprong especially appreciated: the AI buddies function as an extension of counseling, not a replacement.
+What De Sprong valued most was that the AI buddies functioned as an extension of coaching, not a replacement.

-They lower the threshold to ask for help.
-Without a waiting list.
+They lowered the barrier to asking for support.
+Without waiting lists.
 Without stigma.

 Results & strategic evolution